NelsonPHC/IN-hotels/APIDOC.md

 - Possible 400 (invalid request) errors (all plain text):
   - If passed in an invalid hotel ID `hid`, returns an error with the message: `hotel is not found`
   - If passed in an invalid user ID `uid`, returns an error with the message: `user is not found`
-  - If passed in invalid `check-in` `check-out` dates, returns an error with the message: `The dates are invalid`
+  - If passed in invalid `checkin` `checkout` dates, returns an error with the message: `The dates are invalid`
 - Possible 500 errors (all plain text):
-  - If something else goes wrong on the server, returns an error with the message: `Something went wrong with our site.
-Please try again later.`
+  - If something else goes wrong on the server, returns an error with the message: `An error occurred on the server.
+Try again later.`

 ## 5. Get all previous reservations for a designated user
 **Request Format:** /reservations endpoint with POST parameters of user ID `uid`